-Example 22.
-Floral arrangement delivered to a purchaser in Washington, originating florist located out-of-state, delivering florist located in Washington.
+Example 23.
+Floral arrangement delivered to a purchaser in Washington, originating florist located in Washington, delivering florist located out-of-state.

-Facts: Michelle, a Tacoma resident, purchases a floral arrangement from an online florist, Flowers, LLC.
-Flowers, LLC is located in Seattle, but has contractual agreements with florists throughout the country, whereby the contracted florist will prepare and deliver floral arrangements to Flowers LLC's customers as a subcontractor.
-Michelle arranges for the flowers to be delivered to her brother in Phoenix, Arizona.
-The floral arrangement is prepared and delivered by a florist located in Phoenix.
+Facts: Michelle, a Tacoma resident, purchases a floral arrangement from an online florist, Beautiful Flowers, LLC.
+Beautiful Flowers, LLC is located in Seattle, but has contractual agreements with florists throughout the country, whereby the contracted florist will prepare and deliver floral arrangements to Beautiful Flowers LLC's customers as a subcontractor.
+Michelle arranges for the flowers to be delivered to her brother in Camas.
+The floral arrangement is prepared and delivered by a florist located in Portland, Oregon.

-Conclusion: The seller would source the sale to Seattle, Washington, as the location at which the florist originally took the order was in this state.
-RCW 82.32.730 specifies that the location from which the delivery is made is deemed to be the location of the florist originally taking the order.
+Conclusion: The seller would source the sale to Seattle and collect retail sales tax as the location at which the florist originally took the order was in Washington.
+RCW 82.32.730 (7)(d) specifies that the sale is sourced to the location of the florist originally taking the order.